 Figure 3-4: Daily Maximum PDOP Value in the Reporting Period

-The daily PDOP values can be used to identify specific days that have different performance from the others.
-It can be seen that on all days the maximum PDOP is well below 6.
+The daily PDOP values PDOP can be used to identify specific days that have different performance from the others.
+It can be seen is that the maximum PDOP is always below the threshold of 6.